 >> Diligence in the sight of God –

-have in the truth, and in today’s church that doesn’t account for much.
+have in the truth, and in today’s Church it doesn’t count for much.

 The only way we will ever come to know the truth is through unity.
 However, we

-are all so deeply affected by the world that unity is remote, hence the truth
+are all so deeply affected by the world that unity is lacking, and so is the truth.
+The

-persecution, and freedom from persecution has come at a huge price.
+persecution, and freedom from persecution has come at a huge cost.
 We have

 essentially given up the faith of the gospel!
 All we have now is an assortment

-too and many of them believe it, but the fact that the world believes it is
+too, and many of them believe it, but the fact that the world believes the

-proof that this is not the faith of the gospel, since the Bible teaches that
+proof that it is not the true faith, since the Bible teaches that

 only Christians believe the truth.
 Jesus said in Jn 8-32, “You will know the

-truth, and the truth will make you free,” suggesting that we are able to
+truth, and the truth will make you free,” suggesting that we can only

-comprehend the truth in a state of freedom only.
+comprehend the truth in a state of freedom.
 That is, we understand “the

-pulpit every week preaching the gospel can never affect unity among the
+pulpit preaching the gospel every week cannot affect unity among the

 saints.
-Rather, unity is effected by everyone working together, interconnected
+Rather, unity is affected by everyone working together, interconnected

-for the purpose of spiritual fellowship, which lends itself to communicating
+through spiritual fellowship, which lends itself to communicating the knowledge

-up the body of Christ, which in turn establishes us all in the true faith of
+that we received from God that builds unity in the body of Christ, which in turn establishes us in the true faith of

 (139f) Temple